 There are several benefits of cloud computing like

-The other key benefits of cloud computing is its scalability.
+The other key benefit of cloud computing is its scalability.
 Your business can scale up or scale down operation and the resource storage needs of your business may require quick adjustment to suit such variations, allowing flexibility as the needs change.

 Cloud computing offers more flexibility to your employees in their work practices.
 If you need access to your files and data while you are off-site or at home, you can connect to your virtual office, quickly and easily whenever you need through any web-enable devices.